WittmannF/cross-imdb-netflix/README.md

 # Cross IMDb Top 250 movies and Netflix
 Check which movies from the [IMDB top 250 movies](https://www.imdb.com/chart/top) are also available on Netflix.
-It is necessary
+In order to replicate in the netflix of your country, you will have to download an html file with the full movie list (available on https://www.netflix.com/browse/genre/34399?so=az):
+- Scroll down to the end to load the full list of movies
+- In my case I had to download two html files since the full list was loading until the middle, so the first HTML was loaded from A to M and the second HTML was loaded from Z to M (using https://www.netflix.com/browse/genre/34399?so=za)

+## Movies available in the Brazilian Netflix (updated on May, 19th 2019)

 | Title                                                  | Year | Rating | Rating Count | url                                  |
 |--------------------------------------------------------|------|--------|--------------|--------------------------------------|